pjn51/brainweb-2/Literature & Reference/Germany From Revolution to Counter-Revolution (2006).md

 Meanwhile, the author describes the national congress of the workers' and soldiers' councils that was held in December 1918.
 He says that due to lopsided rules for delegate election, there were a lot of full-time party workers as delegates, and not so many workers.
 Sewell attributes the fact that the congress overwhelmingly supported the constituent assembly to this fact.

 Sewell explains that while the congress had voted for the constituent assembly, it was far from a conservative affair.
-He highlights that the congress also demanded that the standing army be abolished, and that all key industries be nationalized.
+He highlights that the congress also demanded that the standing army be abolished, and that all key industries be [[economic planning|nationalized]].

 Sewell describes the murderous mood that the rightwing SPD leaders, in alliance with the monarchists and counter-revolutionaries, were creating.
 He says that their goal was to rile the people up to kill the Spartacists, who they saw as the only real threat to class society.